 This introductory course will emphasize conceptual understanding and applications of statistics; computations, plotting, and regressions will be done on the TI-83/84 graphing calculator.
 Topics will include organization and analysis of data, averages and variation, regression and correlation, probability, normal curves, distributions, estimation and inference.
-This course may be taken either as an elective or as a student's sole math class.
+This course may be taken as a student's sole math class or concurrently with another math course.

-GS Statistics: Descriptive
+GC STEM Statistics: Descriptive